 Twisted, overlapping, crowded teeth, however, tend to trap bacteria plaque between them.
-This puts them at risk for decay since they’re harder to keep clean.
+When this happens, it puts them at risk for decay since they’re harder to keep clean.

-Straightening your teeth will establish proper spacing between them so that you can clean your teeth more easily and make them less prone to having extra buildup throughout the day.
+Straightening your teeth will establish proper spacing between them so that you can clean your teeth more efficiently and make them less prone to having extra buildup throughout the day.

 Straight Teeth Makes for a Healthier Bite

 When teeth are in even alignment, they all experience the appropriate wear and pressure during chewing and biting.
-This arrangement spreads out the load of the bite and is much more comfortable to eat with.
+This arrangement spreads out the load of the bite, making it much more comfortable to eat.

 But when teeth are crooked, even just one tooth may prevent the teeth from completely biting together.
-This is uncomfortable on the jaw joint (TMJ), but additionally, the poor little tooth that’s bearing all the pressure is also more likely to experience fracture and wear than all the ones around it.
+When this happens it is uncomfortable on the jaw joint (TMJ), but additionally, the little tooth that’s bearing all the pressure is also more likely to experience fracture and wear than all the ones around it.